eXascaleInfolab/axel/README.md

 * Django as a back-end framework
 * Twitter Boostrap as a front-end framework
-* Library for inverted index
+* Django haystack (Solr backend) for inverted index
 * Celery for background tasks